47

 ROI Score: 47/100 · Below Average Value

-Wartburg College scores 47 (Below Average Value) -- a school with one genuine strength and significant weaknesses.
+Wartburg College scores 47 (Below Average Value) - a school with one genuine strength and significant weaknesses.
 The repayment rate of 90.0% at 3 years is among the highest on this site, indicating graduates are managing their debt load despite modest earnings.
 But the overall ROI suffers from a 12.8-year payback period, $40,700 median 6-year earnings, and a debt-to-earnings ratio of 0.663.
-Net price of $32,908 is the most damaging figure: it is among the highest in this batch and substantially exceeds what median earnings can support efficiently.
+Net price of $32,908 is the most damaging figure: it is among the highest in our dataset and substantially exceeds what median earnings can support efficiently.
 The total 4-year net cost of $131,632 places Wartburg in the expensive tier for a small Iowa Lutheran school.
 Accounting is the standout program (9 graduates, $61,529 year-one, $89,696 year-four, B grade).
 Business Administration (57 graduates) earns C+.
 Teacher Education programs (50 total graduates across two categories) are adequate for the field but produce modest near-term earnings.
 Biology earns a D grade.
 The completion rate of 64.3% is workable but not strong.
-The paradox of Wartburg is that graduates who complete repay well -- but the high net price and modest earnings mean a long recovery period even for completers.
+The paradox of Wartburg is that graduates who complete repay well - but the high net price and modest earnings mean a long recovery period even for completers.

 Wartburg College